-When you first come in for any consultation dealing with implants or complicated impacted teeth needing extracted, we take a 3D x-ray of your teeth and the surrounding bone.
+When you first come in for any consultation dealing with dental implants or complicated impacted teeth needing extracted, we take a 3D x-ray of your teeth and the surrounding bone.

 Why Use 3-D Imaging?